achiikun/tauon-ssh/README.md

 The [TODO](TODO.md) file contains what is currently developed and scheduled to develop.

+The [CHANGES](CHANGES.md) file contains the changes in each version and kind of roadmap for the next one.

 ### Not features

-* Dropped support for multilanguage as it messes with the length of buttons and also thinking as English as the only universal dev language in the world.
+* Dropped support for multilanguage as it messes with the length of buttons and also thinking as English as the only universal programming language in this beautiful world.

 ## Licences

-Tauon respects the licence from its previous versions: [GPLv3](/LICENSE)
+Tauon respects the licence from its previous versions (Muon & Snowflake): [GPLv3](/LICENSE)

 Jediterm (from JetBrains) has double license: [LGPLv3](https://github.com/achiikun/jediterm/blob/master/LICENSE-LGPLv3.txt) and [Apache 2.0](https://github.com/achiikun/jediterm/blob/master/LICENSE-APACHE-2.0.txt).
 For more information visit [https://github.com/JetBrains/jediterm](https://github.com/JetBrains/jediterm).